storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 #### Getting Started

 To get started, the first thing you will need to do is select a Satellite and generate an API key.
-Also, check out this [walkthrough of the Satellite GUI for the Tardigrade Network is available](https://storj.io/blog/2019/04/starting-your-first-project-on-the-tardigrade-cloud-storage-network/).
+Also, check out this [walkthrough of the Satellite GUI for the Tardigrade Network](https://storj.io/blog/2019/04/starting-your-first-project-on-the-tardigrade-cloud-storage-network/).

 Now that we have created a project and generated an API key, let’s get started with some code!
 We are going to write a Go program with functions that will upload a file to a project that we created on the Satellite in the previous walkthrough.
 The full code for this walkthrough can be found on [GitHub](https://gist.github.com/kaloyan-raev/d4a857f09f2ab3e3d83d6ed72858a579).

 First, we need to list the package and import dependencies related to the Uplink.
-Every Go program must be a part of some package - and because this is a standalone executable Go program, we must first make a `package main` declaration, and import some additional package dependencies as well.
+Every Go program must be a part of some package, and because this is a standalone executable Go program, we must first make a `package main` declaration, and import some additional package dependencies as well.
 Write:

 ```
 import (